 The teaching programme continued in 2015, 2016 and 2017 and in 2018 the programme will be conducted from 19 February to 30 March.
 Teaching and examination is in English.
 Each course is examined and participants receive a certificate for courses successfully completed.

 The specialist teaching is designed to introduce the principles of conservation, assessment and recording of condition, technical and multispectral imaging, assessment of materials, understanding and recording the environment and biodeterioration and its control.

 Participants may include both experienced conservators and those at entry-level.
 Focus area for recruitment is South-Asia.
 There is no course fee, and the Mehrangarh Museum Trust is generously providing accommodation and meals in Nagaur Fort, as well as transport to and from Jodhpur.
 Some financial support is available for travel costs from your home city to and from Jodhpur.

-Programme Dates: Please visit website in the first week of November for LLFCC 2018 programme dates.
+Application Deadline: Please visit website in the first week of November 2017 for details

 Language: Teaching and examination is in English